GabrieleLippi/knowledge/clean-code/foreword.md

   4. *Seiketsu*, or standardization.
 The group agrees about how to keep the workplace clean.
   5. *Shutsuke*, or discipline(*self*-discipline).
 This means having the discipline to follow the practices and to frequently reflect on one's work and be willing to change

 These are the roots of **responsible professionalims**.

+## Quality
 Quality is the result of a million selfless acts of care - not just of any great method descends from heavens.
 That these acts are simple doesn't mean that they are simplistic, and it hardly means that they are easy.
 They are nonetheless the fabric of greatness and, more so, of beauty, in any human endeavor.
 We should keep in mind that design is a process, not a static endpoint.